-Total net fixed assets stood at \in 12,948 million at 30 June 2019 compared with \in 12,927 million for the previous year, i.e. an increase of \in 21 million.
+Total net fixed assets stood at €12,948 million at 30 June 2019 compared with €12,927 million for the previous year, i.e. an increase of €21 million.
 The main changes observed are as follows:

-- an increase of €9 million in property, plant and equipment and intangible assets; - an increase of €12 million in financial assets due primarily to: - the Lina 20 capital increase of €4 million, - the decline in dividends due and receivables from associates of €2 million, - an increase in own shares of €10 million.
+- an increase of €9 million in property, plant and equipment and intangible assets; - an increase of €12 million in financial assets due primarily to: - the Lina 20 capital increase of €4 million,

+- an increase in own shares of €10 million.

-Current assets amounted to &epsilon 2.327 million during the financial year, i.e. a decrease of &epsilon 6.64 million compared to 30 June 2018.
+Current assets amounted to $\leq 2,327$ million during the financial year, i.e. a decrease of $\leq 64$ million compared to 30 June 2018.
 The main movements include:

-- an increase of €46 million in trade receivables; - a reduction of €269 million in other receivables, consisting of: - an increase in government receivables of €4 million, - a decline in miscellaneous receivables of €265 million attributable to the repayment of €341 million in Group financial receivables, the positive revaluation of €27 million of USD-denominated receivables, a €51 million increase in tax current accounts and a €2 million decline in share-based bonuses; - an increase in cash and cash equivalents of €77 million, attributable chiefly to positive changes of €39 million on cash instruments and €18 million on cash: - an increase in marketable securities of €78 million.
+- an increase of €46 million in trade receivables; - a reduction of €269 million in other receivables, consisting of: - an increase in government receivables of €4 million, - a decline in miscellaneous receivables of €265 million attributable to the repayment of €341 million in Group financial receivables, the positive revaluation of €27 million of USD-denominated receivables, a €51 million increase in tax current accounts and a €2 million decline in share-based bonuses; - an increase in cash and cash equivalents of €77 million, attributable chiefly to positive changes of €59 million on cash instruments and €18 million on cash; - an increase in marketable securities of €78 million.

-Prepaid expenses and deferred charges amounting to ε 631 million consist of Unrealized foreign exchange losses, Bond redemption premiums and Prepaid expenses, which changed respectively by ε 47 million, ε (3) million and ε 3 million between 30 June 2018 and 30 June 2019.
+Prepaid expenses and deferred charges amounting to $\epsilon$ 631 million consist of Unrealized foreign exchange losses, Bond redemption premiums and Prepaid expenses, which changed respectively by $\epsilon$ 47 million, $\epsilon$ (3) million and $\epsilon$ 3 million between 30 June 2018 and 30 June 2019.